viditnakhawa/PhotoWatermarkCard/README.md

 - Preserves the original photo’s resolution and properly handles all EXIF orientation tags.
 - Saves all framed photos into a dedicated **“AutoFramed”** album.
-- Ultra HDR Compatible: Preserves and displays Ultra HDR gain maps for brilliant, high-contrast photos on compatible devices.
 - Optimized for performance and battery life using modern Android APIs like `WorkManager` and `ContentObserver`.
+- **Ultra HDR Compatible:** Preserves and displays Ultra HDR gain maps for brilliant, high-contrast photos on compatible devices.

+✨ What is **Ultra HDR**?
+Here is a concise, user-friendly explanation you can use:
+> Ultra HDR & Gain Map Support: Go beyond standard brightness.
+Ultra HDR allows photos to display incredibly bright highlights and deep, detailed shadows on compatible screens.
+AutoFrame preserves the original gain map—the data that tells the screen how to produce this brilliant, high-contrast look—ensuring your framed photos retain their full dynamic range and visual pop. 💥

 ---